intervene-EU-H2020/prspipe/README.md

 singularity build containers/singularity/prspipe.sif containers/singularity/prspipe_alldeps_fromdocker.def
 ```

 To run the pipeline with singulartiy, use the `--use-singularity` flag with snakemake.
+The main singularity image is defined in `config/config.yaml`.
+The default for rules that don't explicitly define a singularity image is defined in `workflow/rules/common.smk`.
+Currently, the default is `docker://rmonti/prspipe:0.0.1`.

+### Step 4: Configure workflow

+Basic parameters and paths are configured within `config/config.yaml`.
+The most important input files are described below.

 ### Step 5: Execute workflow

-Activate the conda environment, and use `./run.sh` to launch snakemake with default parameters:
+Activate the snakemake conda environment, and use `./run.sh` to launch snakemake with default parameters:

     conda activate snakemake
     # run all the setup rules (steps 1-3 of GenoPred)